movahedan/turbo-bun/docs/planning/18_CHANGELOG_MANAGEMENT.md

 ---

-**Changelog Management**: This comprehensive plan provides automated changelog generation, multi-package support, and seamless integration with our existing development workflow, ensuring consistent and high-quality release documentation across the entire Turboobun monorepo.
+**Changelog Management**: This comprehensive plan provides automated changelog generation, multi-package support, and seamless integration with our existing development workflow, ensuring consistent and high-quality release documentation across the entire Monobun monorepo.